 Ratings are based on the number of litres used for four half flushes combined with the number of litres for one full flush.
 All toilets sold in Australia must have both half and full flush options, and all toilets must be registered for WELS.

 If building or renovating, there are minimum star rating requirements you must adhere to.
-The current requirements are a four star rating toilet for new homes and three star toilet for a renovation.
+The current requirements are typically:

 The higher the rating, the more water you'll save, and the more money you'll save on your water bill.

 The main design change for toilet seats in recent times has been the soft-closing lid.
 The slamming of a standard toilet lid at 3am is not something most people particularly appreciate, especially if you plan on getting back to sleep, so soft-close lids are a welcome development.

-Since they close more softly and have less impact on the toilet pan, they're also less likely to cause damage over the long term.
+Since they close more gently and have less impact on the toilet pan, they're also less likely to cause damage over time.

 Other new options include quick-release toilet seats.
 These have a simple mechanism to remove the seat for cleaning, rather than having to use a tool to remove it from the toilet pan.

 Although European and American bidets often sit as separate units to the toilet, bidets can be added as an optional extra onto an existing toilet.
-While many models don't require much plumbing expertise, it's always best to get an expert to install when it comes to anything that interacts with your water supply.
+While many models don't require much plumbing expertise, it's always best to get an expert to install anything that interacts with your water supply.

-The basic add-on attachments to existing toilet seats usually just require a split from your inlet hose to utilise the water for the bidet, and they come with an adaptor and some simple instructions.
+The basic add-on attachments to existing toilet seats usually just require a split from your inlet hose in order to supply water for the bidet, and they come with an adaptor and some simple instructions.
 Other types replace the seat entirely and require power.

-They can range from a simple manual switch to activate a gush of water straight from the inlet valve through to smart toilets which incorporate varied temperature and pressure of water and toilet seat warming - great for Winter nights.
+Designs can range from a simple manual switch to activate a gush of water straight from the inlet valve, through to smart toilets which incorporate varied temperature and pressure of water and toilet seat warming (great for winter nights).
 Some even incorporate LED lights.